 Once nominated, CAS will contact the nominee for additional materials including:

 - A cover letter that describes how the nominee feels he/she is deserving of the award, discussing past accomplishments, current work and future plans in a language understandable to colleagues from a wide array of disciplines.

-- An updated curriculum vita that emphasizes contributions made while at ASU.
+- An updated curriculum vita that emphasizes contributions made while at Appalachian.

 - One example of a primary scholarly product.

 - Two letters of support (internal or external).

 The Strickland Award Committee reviews the applications and makes a recommendation to the Dean of CAS.
 The Committee is composed of the most recent recipient and three CAS faculty members.
 At least one member is chosen from each of the following areas: mathematics/natural sciences, social sciences and humanities.

 Procedures and Deadlines